bazelbuild/bazel/site/docs/install-os-x.md

 ```bash
 bazel version
 ```
 To update to a newer release of Bazel, download and install the desired version.

+_<sup>1</sup>Note that Bazel includes an embedded JDK 8, and can be used even if a JDK is already installed.
+However, if you already have a JDK 8 installed, you may wish to use the installer without the embedded JDK: `bazel-<version>-without-jdk-installer-darwin-x86_64.sh`_

 ## <a name="install-on-mac-os-x-homebrew"></a>Installing using Homebrew